pcktdmp/charts/fahclient/README.md

 A: Assuming you have the pods running in a separate namespace where no other pods reside:
 `kubectl get pods -n <yournamespace> | awk '{print $1}' | xargs -I{} kubectl exec {} -- /usr/bin/FAHClient --send-finish`.

+Q: How do I set up persistent storage for my cluster quickly?

+A: Setup an NFS server in your network or leverage an existing one and setup [nfs-client-provisioner](https://github.com/kubernetes-incubator/external-storage/tree/master/nfs-client).